Xenogy/SLLAB/README.md

 # SLLAB

-this shit hot garbage rn just thrown together, do not expose to the internet unless you don't care
+!!this shit hot garbage, host in a vm / secluded from any of ur important files & belongings

+Data is only saved in a docker volume as is right now, going to make it backup to a dir but keep in mind so you don't delete the volume